Close Menu

 You can also find your Steam screenshots by right-clicking on the Steam app in your Windows Start Menu and selecting “Open file location”.
 This will open up the system’s Explorer with the installation folder selected.
 From there, you can navigate to the screencaps folder.

-Steps to Find Your Steam User ID and Game ID?
+How to Find Your Steam User ID and Game ID

-1. Launch your Steam app and click on “View” from the top menu and head over to the settings.
+1. Launch Steam, click “View” from the top menu, and enter the Settings.

-4. Move to the Steam profile and select “View Profile“.
-You will see a number at the end of the profile URL, this number is your Steam user ID.
+5. You’ll see a number at the end of your profile’s URL, which is your Steam User ID.

-2. To make it easy, click here to visit the site where you can find any game by searching with its name or ID.
+• Visit the site SteamDB, where you can search for any game by name or ID.

 How to Change the Default Steam Screenshot Folder Location

-2. Click on “View” and then select “Settings” from the drop-down.
+2. Click View and select Settings from the dropdown.

-3. In the Settings window, select “In-Game” from the left sidebar.
-Under “Screenshot Folder“, click “Browse“.
+3. In the Settings window, choose In-Game from the left sidebar.

 Share.
 Facebook Twitter Pinterest Reddit Tumblr Telegram Email